The Japanese Kimono Exhibition – Between Tradition and Modernity

 Corentin de Sade specialises in the study of Asian art and expertise, with emphasis on the in-depth analysis of Japanese kimonos and textiles.
 Having completed his academic pursuits at the École du Louvre and Sorbonne University, he embarked upon a career in the art market and Parisian museums before eventually dedicating himself towards the comprehensive analysis and promotion of textiles to the public.

 Throughout his schooling, he dedicated himself to the study of Asian art and its influence on the Western world.
-In addition, he delved into the examination of technical methodologies for analysing
+In addition, he delved into the examination of technical methodologies for analysing… and modelling textile works.

 To showcase his expertise and scholarly acumen, he has authored an array of research papers.
 His notable contributions encompass an assortment of topics, including French-Japanese inspired creations, 3D imaging techniques, and the structural analysis of Japanese textiles.